Special Needs Scouting

 - Advancement and Recognition – Special Needs Representative: Chuck Chatlynne, firstname.lastname@example.org

-Under Scouting with Special Needs units and families can, for example, request changes to the Boy Scout advancement requirements through First Class rank, substitute for Eagle-required merit badges, and register Scouts “beyond the age of eligibility” (beyond age 18 in the case of Boy Scouts).
+Under Scouting with Special Needs units and families can, for example, request changes to the Scouts BSA advancement requirements through First Class rank, substitute for Eagle-required merit badges, and register Scouts “beyond the age of eligibility” (beyond age 18 in the case of Scouts BSA).
 Details are on the NCAC fact sheet (link below).
 Families and units with Special Needs Scouts should begin as early as possible by contacting their District Special Needs Representative or District Advancement Chairman.
 If you need their names contact the Advancement and Recognition – Special Needs Representative.